On Road – Course Module & Prices

 What you’ll be assessed on:

-During your ADI part 3 test, your examiner will be looking for evidence that you meet the national standards for driver and rider training.
+During your ADI part 3 test, your examiner will be looking for evidence that you meet the National standard for driver and rider training.

 You’ll be marked on 17 high level areas of competence that are grouped into 3 categories: